conterra/mapapps-intro/src/main/js/bundles/dn_intro/README.md

         "skipIfNoElement": true,
         // Should we advance to the next step when the user clicks on the target?
 Default: false.
         "nextOnTargetClick": false,
+        // Should we advance to the next or previous step by using the arrow key.
+If false, we will go to the next step by pressing the space bar.
+Please inform the users about this behavior during the introduction.
+        "arrowKeysNavigation": false,
         // For i18n purposes.
 Allows you to change the text of button labels and step numbers.
         "i18n": {
             // Label for next button